-The majority of deaths we deal with are elderly people but we do also have to support families who are coping with very traumatic events – car accidents, suicide or the death of a child perhaps.
+We also have to support families who are coping with very traumatic events – car accidents, suicide or the death of a child perhaps, as well as through Covid-19 currently.
 None of these are easy to deal with – but our role means we always have to remain professional and caring.
 Experience helps but we are still human.

 In a Onepoll of 2,000 UK adults, commissioned by the Art of Dying Well, almost half of UK adults (44.9%) thought that funeral directors should have access to professional counselling.

 More than a third (36.85%) thought that funeral directors must struggle with the constant theme of death and grief and 39.35% of those surveyed believed they face more sadness than many other professions; having to deal with death day-to-day.

 In whatever work we do, everyone has bad days and, of course, that happens at Tester & Jones.
 We’re a close-knit team here and, in general, we recognise if somebody is struggling.
 In most cases, a cup of tea and just being there for a chat is enough to pick someone up.

 However, the fact remains that we are dealing with really difficult situations.
 The families we support are going through grief, some are having to deal with complex family dynamics and some are simply angry.
 We are there for each and every one of them.

 But, we aren’t immune to grief and our job can be distressing at times.
 As in every profession, admitting that we might not be coping is hard; we are afraid that it will be seen somehow as failing.